“Facts are stubborn things, but statistics are pliable.”Mark Twain

 Poisson Distribution in Power BI

-The Poisson distribution is used to estimate the number of events that will happen in each duration.
-Like orders from a website, the events are not correlated with each other, in that one sale will not affect when the next one comes in, but there will be an average over time.
+The Poisson distribution estimates the number of events in each duration.
+For example, website orders are not correlated, as one sale doesn’t affect the next.
+But, there is an average over time.

 The visuals above show the number of orders by the number of days with those orders.
 The first visual on the left shows the whole data set which shows two peaks.
 A bit of digging shows that the sharp peak on the low end of the orders came from 2011 and 2012, while the broader peak came from 2013.
 These years are split out in the middle and right visual.